 The newest addition to our Sex and Health Program, Child Protection workshops have already proved to be a much needed program.
 Out of all the schools approached, every school signed up to the workshop.

 The growing workshops impact over 1,000 children from ages 5 – 12 each year.

 With Thanks to the Mel Wolf Foundation and Three Monkeys

 The sessions are fully funded by kind supporters Mel Wolf Foundation and Three Monkeys as well as our wider Sex Education program.

-Mel Wolf’s 2017 grant and Three Monkey’s fundraising program is enabling us to deliver the sessions.
+The Mel Wolf Foundation’s grant and Three Monkey’s fundraising program is enabling us to deliver the sessions.

 A relatively new program, we are still seeking funds to continue the program in the long term.
 Our annual budget for this program is currently 12,000 USD.